BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 • <strike>Add thing so prediction isn't displayed until after user chooses, or so there's an option for the user to not see it.</strike> <strong>(DONE - 8/12/2019)</strong><br/>
 • <strike>Creating a little CSS for cosmetic purposes, but not much since I want to modernize it more anyway.</strike> <strong>(DONE ~8/18/2019)</strong><br />
 • <strike>Add Simple Counter to see how many times each was chosen before reset, and add corresponding code to reset function.</strike> <strong>(DONE ~8-18-2019)</strong><br/>
-• After counter is added, will be able to add % and # of players who choose Player 1 versus 2 (another metric to compare the ELO function to).<br/>
 • <strike>Add hints for players, in case they don't know their names (what movie they're from, etc.)</strike> <strong>(DONE ~8/18/2019)</strong><br/>
 <br/>